camel-docs-i18n/camel-docs-i18n.github.io/README.md

 [Transifex](https://www.transifex.com/).
 The project name is "Apache Camel Documentation".

-If you want to contribute in other area, please contact on GitHub.
+If you want to contribute in other area, please contact us on GitHub.

 Note that all your contributions to this project will be licensed under Apache License 2.0, and they would be contibuted to the official project.